 His fingers moved on their own, reconnecting the speaker system and forcing the off-kilter wheel back into its spot.
 Only then did Ciro realize he was repairing a very old Clean-Bot model.
 Older than the one he had back during his college days.
 Which, like most Clean-Bots in the dorms, were never actually used for cleaning.
 His had been a three-time tournament champion before meeting its early demise to an illegally modified delivery-bot.
 Ciro would never admit it but he was still miffed about that, even if his Clean-Bot’s name had slipped his mind long ago.

 With one last snap Ciro put the underside panel back in place and turned the Clean-Bot over.

 “Sorry again, um,” Ciro glanced at the Clean-Bot’s serial number on the side, “Clean-Bot Zero-Four-Two-Main-Lab-Night-Shift.
 Should be right as rain now.”
 He gave it a firm tap, bringing the little machine back to life.
 It spun in a circle once, twice, three times before letting out a musical beep and going back on its path down the hallway.

 “That was very sweet of you, Dr. Kwakkenbos.”

 Ciro wished he didn’t jump at the sound of the voice, he really did.
-It didn’t help that the voice belonged to a small wrinkle of an old woman who with no question had immediate access to hard candy.
-Unlike the last time they had met, her frail frame was bundled up in a lace shawl that almost covered the tubing that connected her to her mobile medical unit.
+It didn’t help that the voice belonged to a small wrinkle of an old woman who, with no question, had immediate access to hard candy.
+Unlike the last time they met, her frail frame was bundled up in a lace shawl that almost covered the tubing connecting her to her mobile medical unit.

 “Receptionist?”
 Dr. Castillo asked, sharply enough to cut Ciro’s stream of apologies off.